ozcanyarimdunya/resume/docs/index.md

 - Responsibilities:
     - Develop and maintain tools using languages such as Python and Bash.
     - Collaborate with cross-functional teams to design and implement Big Data platform.
-    - Contributed to code reviews and helped improve the team's coding standards
+    - Contributed to code reviews and helped improve the team's coding standards.
+    - Worked on a project to automate site switching.
+    - Knowledge of big data tools and technologies.
+    - Utilized big data tools to improve the performance and scalability of our applications

 **Huawei Technologies**